-The article considers the multicultural roots of the European Union from a postcolonial perspective.
+[automatically translated] The article considers the multicultural roots of the European Union from a postcolonial perspective.
 Therefore, European history is outlined from colonialism to imperialism, concluding with recent regulations on international migration.
-The etymology of the terms colony and culture, both derived from the Latin verb colĕre (to cultivate), is the link that connects these themes, highlighting a conception of the relationship between Europeans and the otherness based on exploitation and domination.
-Through this view, differential colonialism merges with social self representation (antropopoiesi) inherent in the concepts of culture and education and already disclosed by the Greek paideia.
+The etymology of the terms colony and cultures, both derived from the Latin verb colere (to cultivate), is the link That connects These themes, highlighting a conception of the relationship between Europeans and the otherness based on exploitation and domination.
+Through this view, differential colonialism merges with social self representation (anthropopoiesis) inherent in the concepts of culture and education and Already disclosed by the Greek paideia.

 |Volume||anno I, n.2|

 |Publication status||Published - 2012|